akilahmed034/WA-Direct-Chat---Privacy-Policy/README.md

 Privacy Policy

-## DirectChat Bulk Send Marketing
+## Bulk Sender Marketing Tool

-This Privacy Policy explains how DirectChat Bulk Send Marketing handles user data.
+This Privacy Policy explains how Bulk Sender Marketing Tool handles user data.

 ━━━━━━━━━━━━━━━━━━━━━━
 🔒 DATA COLLECTION
 ━━━━━━━━━━━━━━━━━━━━━━

-DirectChat Bulk Send Marketing does **not collect, store, or share any personal data**.
+DirectChat Bulk Sender Marketing does **not collect, store, or share any personal data**.

 We do not require any user registration or login to use the app.